-This module provides an introduction to the principles and practise of all the main geophysical methods used for exploration purposes.
-This includes seismic refraction, seismic reflection, electrical methods, ground penetrating radar, gravity, and magnetics.
-Students will also gain understanding of when and where each method can be useful.
-Case studies will be used to highlight application of methods on all scales from shallow to deep, small to large and include uses within archaeology, engineering and geology.
+This module provides an introduction to the principles and application of all the main geophysical methods used for exploration purposes.
+These methods include seismic refraction, seismic reflection, electrical methods, ground penetrating radar, gravity and magnetics.
+Case studies will be used to highlight the application of these methods at a range of scales from shallow to deep to small to large, highlighting their uses within archaeology, engineering and geology.
 The module concludes with a synthesis of methods and how to approach site investigation.
-The module is lecture and problem session based with 50% continuous assessment from set homework assignments or problem sheets.
-The final exam constitutes the rest of the assessment.
+The module is delivered through lectures and problem sessions and is based on continuous assessment from set homework assignments or problem sheets and a final exam.

 Sedimentary successions are the only archive from which we can accurately decode the Earth’s past.
 Using physical, chemical and biological information we can reconstruct past climates, tectonics and depositional environments.
-This module teaches the fundamental principles of interpreting sedimentary stratigraphy, and develops students’ abilities to recognize sedimentary textures and use them to interpret ancient depositional environments.
+This module teaches the fundamental principles of interpreting sedimentary stratigraphy and develops students’ abilities to recognise sedimentary textures and use them to interpret ancient depositional environments.